Blog

 Your student’s privacy

-We take parent, family, and friend concerns seriously, and we will follow up with your student.
+We take parent, guardian, family and friend concerns seriously, and we will follow up with your student.
 But please keep in mind that UBC is required to respect your student’s privacy.
-Without your student’s permission, we are not able to share information with you or phone you with an update about your student—even in the above situations.
+We are not able to share information with you or phone you with an update about your student—even in the above situations.

 My Favourite Study Spaces